khaldi-med/Born2beRoot/notes.md

 > To terminate the process running the sleep command, type kill [PID] where [PID] is the PID noted earlier.

 > To view all processes run by users, type ps xl | less

+### File Systems

+* File Systems
+    A file system is a method that is used by an operating system to store, retrieve, organize, and manage files and directories on mass storage devices.
+A file system maintains information, such as the date of creation and modification of individual files, their file size, file type, and permissions.
+It also provides a structured form for data storage.
+A file system by itself does not interpret the data contained in files because this task is handled by specific applications.
+File systems vary depending on several parameters, such as the purpose of the file systems, the information they store about individual files, the way they store data, and data security.

+* File System Labels
+    File system labels are assigned to file systems for easy identification.
+The labels may be up to 16 characters long and can be displayed or changed using the e2label command.

+The syntax for setting file system labels is e2label /dev/{device name}{partition number} {label name}.
+They can also be set using the tune2fs -L {volume label} {device} command.

+* File System Types
+    Linux supports many common file system types.
+Some are described in the following table.

+- ext2
+    This used to be the native Linux file system of some of the previous releases.
+It is still supported in the current releases of Linux.

+- ext3
+    This is an improved version of ext2.
+In case of an abrupt system shutdown, ext3 is faster in recovering data and better ensures data integrity.
+You can easily upgrade your file system from ext2 to ext3.

+- ext4
+    The newest default file system for Linux distributions.
+It is backwards- compatible with the ext2 and ext3 file systems.
+Among ext4’s improvements over ext3 are journaling, support of volumes of up to one exbibyte (EiB), and files up to 16 TiB in size.
+Ext4 is the default filesystem for CentOS/RHEL 7 and Ubuntu installations.

+- XFS
+    This is a 64-bit, high-performance journaling file system that provides fast recovery and can handle large files efficiently.
+XFS is the default file system for CentOS/RHEL 7 installations.

+- ReiserFS
+    This can handle small files efficiently.
+It handles files smaller than 1K and is faster than ext2 and ext3.
+If appropriately configured, it can store more data than ext2.

+- vfat
+    This is a 32-bit file system and supports long file names.
+It is compatible with the FAT file system of Microsoft Windows XP and Microsoft Windows NT.

+- JFS
+    This is a 64-bit journaling file system that is fast and reliable.
+It is better equipped to handle power failures and system crashes.

+- swap
+    This is not a true file system, but rather is a portion of the hard disk that is used in situations when Linux runs out of physical memory and needs more of it.
+Linux pushes some of the unused files from RAM to “swap” to free up memory.

+ISO 9660

+This is a file system standard defined by the International Organization for Standardization (ISO), and is also called a CDFS (Compact Disc File System).
+Linux allows you to access DVDs and CDs that use this file system.

+btrfs (Better FS)

+This is a modern copy on write (CoW) file system for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair, and easy administration. btrfs is licensed under the GPL.

+Access to Other File Systems
+Linux allows you to access other file systems and mount them when required.
+However, you cannot install Linux on these file systems.

+File System

+Description

+FAT

+The FAT (File Allocation Table) file system is compatible with different operating systems, including all versions of Windows, MS-DOS, and UNIX.
+It is primarily used for formatting floppy disks.

+NTFS

+NTFS (New Technology File System) is the recommended file system for Windows-based computers.
+NTFS provides many enhanced features over FAT or vfat, including file- and folder-level security, file encryption, disk compression, and scalability to very large drives and files.